IntelliHeal/intelliheal-plugin/README.md

 ---

-*AI Healing - Making test automation more resilient with artificial intelligence.*
+*IntelliHeal - Making test automation more resilient with artificial intelligence.*